Keto BBQ Sauce

-You are going to LOVE how easy this Whole30 BBQ sauce is!
+You are going to LOVE how easy this Keto BBQ sauce is!
 It is ready to eat in 10 minutes.
 I’m serious.
 Now that I know how easy it is to make a healthy, sugar free BBQ sauce I’m never going to buy store bought again.

 The best part?
 You can’t even tell it is sweetened naturally.
 Still sweet and thick and tangy, with the added bonus of being much healthier for you.
-It tastes just like Tessemae’s BBQ sauce.

 It is July!
 I need my BBQ sauce!

 So I set out to make my own.
 I read the ingredients on the label of my almost empty Tessemae’s bottle, and tried to recreate it at home.
 After a few tries, I got it right!
 A perfect Tessemae’s BBQ sauce copycat recipe.